ilalad/Note-Taker/README.md

-Application allows users to create and save notes.

-Application allow users to view previously saved notes.

-Application allow users to delete previously saved notes.
+Note Taker app allows users to create, save, view and delete previously saved notes.

-It will use an express backend, save and retrieve note data from a JSON file.
+It uses an express backend to save and retrieve note data from a JSON file.

 Install: